MrMendelli/yt-dlp-CLI/readme.md

 ## Issues

-- Not all features are implemented, it is undecided on of more will be implemented.
+- Not all base features are implemented, it is undecided if more will be added.
 Requests will not be taken, but PRs will be considered.
 - A hacky method needed to be used for downloading audio as Vorbis, upon completion a command is ran to change the extensions of downloaded Vorbis outfiles.
 This stems from batch limitations.
 - Only Windows support is planned at the time of this readme's submission.